square/leakcanary/docs/upgrading-to-leakcanary-2.0.md

 }
 ```

-* It will automatically keep weak references to destroyed activities, fragments, and any instance you pass to `ObjectWatcher`.
+* It will automatically keep weak references to destroyed activities, fragments, and any instance you pass to [AppWatcher.objectWatcher](/api/leakcanary-object-watcher-android/leakcanary/-app-watcher/object-watcher/).
 * It will not trigger heap dumps or anything else that LeakCanary does.
 * It's very little code and should have a no impact on your release app.
 * You can use it to count how many objects are retained, for example to add metadata to OutOfMemoryError crashes: